 We were allocated a hard standing motor home pitch with its own electricity and water supply.
 When we had our awning up there wasn’t much space to walk around the sides of the van but out the back of the motor home we had adequate space to dine outside and for my boys to play up the mud banks, collecting sticks.
 We loved the fact that our pitch had lots of shade from trees which seemed fairly standard across the campsite.

 Review Nantes Campsite: Things to keep in mind

-We didn’t feel that the website did this campsite justice so if you’re looking at the website thinking it looks a little basic read a few more reviews on Trip Advisor before making your decision.
+We didn’t feel that the website did this campsite justice (edited Jan 2018 – website has been updated and now looks amazing!) so if you’re looking at the website thinking it looks a little basic read a few more reviews on Trip Advisor before making your decision.
 We were very impressed with this campsite and would definitely stay there again for future visits to Nantes.